Merthyr Tydfil - once the Iron capital of the world!

 Cyfarthfa Castle Museum offers audio tours in a number of languages and can cater for guided groups/individual tours if requested in advance.
 Furthermore, the facility houses a popular Tea Room with an exquisite range of homemade food and drinks available all year round.

-Refreshments are available at Cyfarthfa Tea Rooms which can be found within the Castle.
+Refreshments are available at Cyfarthfa Tea Rooms which can be found within the Castle, the Canolfan Cyfarthfa and Bothy can be found within the grounds.